 Investment Limits: In order to minimise the amount of reserves that would be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £4million.
-A group of banks under the same ownership will be treated as a single organisation for limit purposes.
-Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
+A group of entities under the same ownership will be treated as a single organisation for limit purposes.
+Limits are also placed on fund managers and foreign countries.
 Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.